hendrix/hendrix/README.md

 At the moment a caching server is deployed by default on port 8000.
 Is serves gzipped content, which is pretty cool - right?

-#####How/what/huh?
+#####How it works

 The Hendrix cache server is a reverse proxy that sits in front your Django app.
 However, if you wanted to switch away from the cache server you can always point to the http port (default 8080).

-It works by forwarding on requests to the http server running the app and caches the response depending on the availability of `max-age` [seconds] in a `Cache-Control` header.
+It works by forwarding requests to the http server running the app and caches the response depending on the availability of `max-age` [seconds] in a `Cache-Control` header.